jonnyparris/jonnyparris.github.io/_posts/2018-09-11-HDD-vue-cli-3-deploys.markdown

 ---
 layout: post
-title:  "Deploying a Vue-cli 3 app"
+title:  "Deploying a Vue-cli 3 app with all the bells and whistles"
 date:   2018-09-11 21:19
 categories: vue webdev
 image: /public/images/Vue.js_Logo.svg.png
 excerpt: <p>...as painfully as possible.</p>
----

-Deploying a Vue-cli 3 app with all the bells and whistles
 ---

 ...as painfully as possible.